panchomb/ie-exercise-3/modules/network/virtual-network/subnet/README.md

 ### Parameter: `addressPrefix`

 The address prefix for the subnet.
 - Required: Yes
 - Type: string

-### Parameter: `virtualNetworkName`

-The name of the parent virtual network.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `addressPrefixes`

 List of address prefixes for the subnet.
 - Required: No
 - Type: array
 - Default: `[]`